COOKIE-TIN

 • Many of us have memories of family button collections that were kept in old tin containers.
 Saved for re-use, or a specific piece of clothing these smalll objects have memories attached to them, and these containers hold a treasure trove of stories.

-I use the casting process to re-create multiples, fracture memories and fragment buttons.
-Memories change and are often forgotten over time.
+• I use the casting process to re-create multiples, fracture memories, and fragment buttons

-• I make silicone molds of individual buttons and then press paper-clay into them as a means of re-creating the buttons.
+I make silicone molds of individual found-buttons and then press paper-clay into them as a means of re-creating and re-interpreting them.
 Silicone molds are not traditionally used with ceramics, but I am not wanting the perfect resolution that plaster molds gives.
 Molds are taken from actual buttons as well as ones I have 3D printed.

-I use iron oxides to create stains that appear as though the buttons are old and rusted, an object from our past that has a relationship to sewing and slow garment-making.
+I use iron oxides to create stains that appear as though the buttons are old and rusted, an object from our past that has a relationship to sewing,slow garment-making, and mending.

 The cookie-tin is one I found in a second-hand store containing its own collection of buttons and sewing paraphernalia.
-I re-honoured it through careful sand-blasting so it further relates to the ‘rusted’ and fragmented buttons.
+I re-honoured it through careful sand-blasting so it further relates as a home for the ‘rusted’ and fragmented buttons.